New Jacobi--Davidson type methods for the large SVD computations

-For the computation of smallest singular triplets, except ``atmosmodl'' for which IPJDSVD\_HYBRID used nearly as twice MVs as PRIMME\_SVDS, for the other seven matrices, IPJDSVD\_HYBRID performed considerably better than the latter regarding total MVs and CPU time; on average, IPJDSVD\_HYBRID saves $25\%$ of MVs for each matrix, and it even used much less runtime than PRIMME\_SVDS.
-Particularly, for ``G66'', IPJDSVD\_HYBRID converged fast and computed all the desired singular triplets correctly, while PRIMME\_SVDS failed to converge when the maximum $N^2$ MVs were performed and only output five converged singular triplets.
+\cref{table4} reports the average performance of the three algorithms over ten runs.
+As we see from the table, except ``atmosmodl'' for which JDSVD-V\_HYBRID used $40.63\%$ more MVs than PRIMME\_SVDS, for the other seven matrices, JDSVD-V\_HYBRID performed considerably better than PRIMME\_SVDS in terms of the total MVs and/or CPU time; on average, JDSVD-V\_HYBRID saved $15.34\%\sim75.78\%$ of the MVs used by PRIMME\_SVDS for ``Alemdar'', ``3elt'', ``plddb'', ``bas1lp'' and ``stat96v5'', and it even used much less CPU time than PRIMME\_SVDS.
+Particularly, for ``G66'', JDSVD-V\_HYBRID converged fast and computed all the desired singular triplets correctly, while PRIMME\_SVDS failed to converge three times out of the ten runs, and only output four to eight converged singular triplets.

-When block Jacobi preconditioners were exploited in PRIMME\_SVDS for the involved correction equations, we see they only accelerated the convergence of the inner iterations for ``G66'' and ``cage15'' dramatically and did not help for the other matrices in terms of CPU time and almost all the MVs.
-Overall, IPJDSVD\_HYBRID outmatched PRIMME\_SVDS\_J considerably in terms of both MVs and CPU time, except for the last two matrices where IPJDSVD\_HYBRID used more MVs.
-Therefore, IPJDSVD\_HYBRID outperforms PRIMME\_SVDS and PRIMME\_SVDS\_J greatly for computing the {\em simple} smallest singular triplets.
+When block Jacobi preconditioners were used in PRIMME\_SVDS for the correction equations, they only accelerated the convergence of the inner iterations for ``Alemdar'', ``plddb'', ``bas1lp'', and ``cage15'' but did not help for the other matrices in terms of the MVs and the CPU time.
+Overall, JDSVD-V\_HYBRID outmatched PRIMME\_SVDS\_J considerably in terms of MVs and CPU time, except for the last two matrices where JDSVD-V\_HYBRID used more MVs but much shorter time.
+These indicate that the application of the block Jacobi preconditioners with {\em bigger} size 100 was time consuming though they were effective for the matrices ``atmosmodl'' and ``cage15''.
+Therefore, JDSVD-V\_HYBRID outperforms PRIMME\_SVDS and PRIMME\_SVDS\_J greatly when computing the smallest singular triplets.